adr/adr.github.io/index.md

 - [adr-viewer](https://github.com/mrwilson/adr-viewer) - python application to generate a website from a set of ADRs.
 - [architectural-decision](https://github.com/cspray/architectural-decision): PHP library to create ADRs using PHP8 Attributes.
 - [Embedded Architectural Decision Records](https://github.com/adr/e-adr#embedded-architectural-decision-records), which shows how a distributed AD log can be embedded in Java Code via ADR annotations.
-- [Log4brains](https://github.com/thomvaill/log4brains): CLI and web UI to log and publish your ADRs as a static website
+- [Log4brains](https://github.com/thomvaill/log4brains): CLI and web UI to log and publish your ADRs as a static website.
+Currently in [low maintenance mode](https://github.com/thomvaill/log4brains/discussions/108#discussioncomment-7607483).
 - [Loqbooq](https://loqbooq.app): Web App with Slack integration to record ADR-inspired decision logs
 - [Talo](https://github.com/canpolat/talo): CLI (and dotnet tool) to manage and export ADRs, RFCs and custom software design document types.